 We have extended our application deadline to November 28th, 2017!
 If you have any questions please email our program director, Ricki Horne, at email@example.com.

 To learn more about the program, please download our recruitment brochure.

 1.1 No student shall be accepted into a class of Operation Understanding DC without having submitted a complete application and written recommendations by the publicized due date.
 Due date extensions may be made by staff as circumstances warrant.

 1.2 No student shall be admitted into a class of Operation Understanding DC without satisfactory participation in the interview process.

 1.3 No applicant shall receive preferential treatment or a favorable review of his or her application based on having a relationship with any current or past participant, current or former Board member, staff member, volunteer and/or donor.

 1.4 Any volunteer, donor, Board or staff member who has a relationship (i.e. is a friend, mentor, teacher, or has knowledge of an applicant that makes objective evaluation of the applicant a challenge) will be deemed to have a conflict of interest when assessing an applicant’s candidacy.

 1.5 Any volunteer or staff member who is involved with selecting students for participation in a class must divulge any conflicts of interest as defined above prior to interviewing and evaluating the student.
 The Chair(s) of the Recruitment Selection Committee (at his/her/their sole discretion) will determine how to resolve said conflict(s).

-Up to twenty-four students are accepted into each OUDC class, which is equally divided between Blacks and Jews, and females and males.
+Up to twenty-four students are accepted into each OUDC class, which is equally divided between Blacks and Jews.

 Other Multicultural Youth Programs